Disinformation: Research

 Research related to disinformation studies is increasing as an applied area of inquiry.
 The call to formally classify disinformation as a cybersecurity threat is made by advocates due to its increase in social networking sites.
 Despite the proliferation of social media websites, Facebook and Twitter showed the most activity in terms of active disinformation campaigns.
 Techniques reported on included the use of bots to amplify hate speech, the illegal harvesting of data, and paid trolls to harass and threaten journalists.

 Whereas disinformation research focuses primarily on how actors orchestrate deceptions on social media, primarily via fake news, new research investigates how people take what started as deceptions and circulate them as their personal views.
 As a result, research shows that disinformation can be conceptualized as a program that encourages engagement in oppositional fantasies (i.e., culture wars), through which disinformation circulates as rhetorical ammunition for never-ending arguments.
 As disinformation entangles with culture wars, identity-driven controversies constitute a vehicle through which disinformation disseminates on social media.
 This means that disinformation thrives, not despite raucous grudges but because of them.
 The reason is that controversies provide fertile ground for never-ending debates that solidify points of view.

 Scholars have pointed out that disinformation is not only a foreign threat as domestic purveyors of disinformation are also leveraging traditional media outlets such as newspapers, radio stations, and television news media to disseminate false information.
 Current research suggests right-wing online political activists in the United States may be more likely to use disinformation as a strategy and tactic.
+The 2016 European Union referendum in the UK also saw British politicians supporting the Leave campaign spread disinformation on Twitter.
+The Conservative Party was also accused of spreading disinformation about the Labour Party in the lead-up to the 2019 General Election.
 Governments have responded with a wide range of policies to address concerns about the potential threats that disinformation poses to democracy, however, there is little agreement in elite policy discourse or academic literature as to what it means for disinformation to threaten democracy, and how different policies might help to counter its negative implications.